DakotaOberon/HOPLEconomySource/README.md

 <!-- CONTRIBUTING -->
 ## Contributing

-A Contribution pipeline isn't yet set up for this project, if you are someone experienced in this, I am more than open to feedback and suggestions.
+A Contribution pipeline has not been set up for this project.
+If you are someone experienced in this, I am more than open to feedback and suggestions.

 For now if you have a suggestion that would make this better, please fork the repo and create a pull request

-Contributions are very appreciated!
+Contributions are sincerely appreciated!
 Anything outside the scope of base programming should go into a mod.
 In the future I will provide documentation and examples for what this looks like.

 Don't forget to give the project a star!
 Thanks again!